Scroll to content

 Curriculum Implementation

-As a school, we use Kapow's Primary Music scheme to support our teaching and learning of music.
+As a school, we use Sparkyard resources to support our teaching and learning of music.
 Units of lessons develop pupils’ knowledge and skills across the areas of listening, composing, performing and the interrelated dimensions of music (pitch, duration, dynamics, tempo, timbre, textures and structure).
 The scheme uses a spiral curriculum, where previously taught skills and knowledge are built upon as the child progresses through the school.

 Foundation Stage

-In Nursery music is taught through Jolly Music in Nursery and in Reception through Kapow.
-Music is also taught through links to the half termly themes, all of which cover the skills in the EYFS Development Matters.
+Music is taught through links to the half termly themes, all of which cover the skills in the non statutory guidance Birth to Five Matters in Nursery and the statutory Early Learning Goals in Reception.
 There is a focus on exploring and responding to sound and music with a large selection of musical instruments and the use of body percussion, as well as reciting Nursery Rhymes and singing songs.

 Key Stage 1

 In KS1 children are taught music through carefully planned lessons involving singing, body percussion and the use of tuned and untuned percussion instruments, encompassing all musical elements.
-Lessons use a mixture of Kapow and teacher’s own lesson plans covering requirements in the National Curriculum and which introduce children to a variety of important/famous musicians and pieces of music across a wide variety of historical periods, styles, traditions, and musical genres.
+Lessons cover the requirements in the National Curriculum and introduce children to a variety of important/famous musicians and pieces of music across a wide variety of historical periods, styles, traditions, and musical genres.

 Key Stage 2

 In Years 3 to 6 children are taught by the specialist music teacher for one half of each term.
 Year 5 has ukulele lessons with a specialist teacher for the other half of each term.
-Years 3, 4 and 6 also have one half term each of ukulele lessons and then the class teacher teaches their own lessons over the other half terms, including the use of Kapow.
+Years 3, 4 and 6 also have one half term each of ukulele lessons and then the class teacher teaches their own lessons over the other half terms.

-Alongside this, children from Year 3 upwards have the option to learn either the cornet, drums, violin, ukulele, flute or guitar through individual lessons provided by Herts Music Service.
-Children from year 3 can also join an after school choir which meets weekly and learns songs that are performed in school concerts, performances and events; in the local community; and at country wide concerts and events such as Young Voices.
+Alongside this, children from Year 1 upwards have the option to learn instruments including the cornet, piano, drums, flute or guitar through individual lessons provided by Rhythm Room and Herts Music Service .
+Children from Year 2 can also join an after school choir which meets weekly and learns songs that are performed in school concerts, performances and events in the local community and at country wide concerts and events such as Young Voices.

-External interests and talents are also encouraged and showcased in class and assembly, ensuring that everyone is challenged regardless of previous musical experience.
+External interests and talents are also encouraged and showcased in class and WOW Worship, ensuring that everyone is challenged regardless of previous musical experience.

 Curriculum Impact